norswap/nanoeth/src/com/norswap/nanoeth/trees/patricia/README.md

 - Each block stores the Merkle root of a trie constructed from the block's transaction.
     - The keys are the RLP-encodings of the transaction indices, the values are the RLP-encodings of the transactions.
-- Each block stores the Merkle root of a trie constructed from the block's transaction receipts.
+- Each block stores the Merkle root of a trie constructed from the block's transaction receipts (most importantly, the receipts is where logs (the structure underlying Solidity's events) are stored).
     - The keys are the RLP-encoding of the receipts indices, the values are the RLP-encoding of the receipts.